Ingnaryk/ascii_portrait/README.md

                        The quality of intermediately generated images | default: 95

     -d, --debug
-                       Debug mode for which program will print further information during running | default: 0
+                       Debug mode for which program will print further runtime information | default: 0
 ```

 ### Reference of third-party repos: